vignettes/Colocalization_analysis_with_xQTLbiolinks.Rmd

 hyprcoloc

-methods.For above 835 trait genes, a for loop can be used to get these genes’ outputs of colocalization analysis (this may take several hours):
+methods.For above 835 trait genes, a for loop can be used to get these genes’ outputs of colocalization analysis (this may take several minutes):

 # All genes:

-genesAll<- unique(traitsAll$gencodeId)
+genesAll<- xQTLquery_gene(unique(traitsAll$gencodeId))

 # A data.table to save results: